Estimate Time5 min

 Expect more guidance to come

 This is not an exhaustive list of all the changes and additions brought to pass by SECURE 2.0.
-We expect more guidance and instructions by regulators as the time approaches for these provisions to become effective.
+We expect more guidance and instructions by regulators as the time approaches for certain provisions to become effective.
 Here at Fidelity, we will continue to monitor the changes brought about by SECURE 2.0.
 Talk to your financial professional about how the changes might impact your financial plan, now and in future years.

 David Peterson